rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 ---
 tags: ["post", "hiring", "assessment", "job market"]
 layout: post
-title: "Into the Gauntlet: my job application process"
+title: "Into the Gauntlet: gauging candidate caliber"
 excerpt: As I was looking for new opportunities (as they say), I figured it'd be cool to document parts of the process.
 ---